djjudas21/photodb-perl/SCHEMA.md

 ## ACCESSORY

+Table to catalog accessories that are not tracked in more specific tables

 | COLUMN_NAME       | COLUMN_TYPE | COLUMN_COMMENT                 |
 |-------------------|-------------|--------------------------------|
 | accessory_id      | int(11)     | Unique ID of this accessory    |